What you bring to the table, sexually, matters.

 During stage I, the most important factor is sexual desirability.

-If you are a woman, you should focus on — surprise, surprise — improving your physical attractiveness.
+If you are a woman, you should focus on improving your physical attractiveness.
 All the usual advice from women’s magazines applies.
 Get fit.
 Optimize your style.
 If you want to take it to the max, consider plastic surgery.

 If you are a man, you will see the most success by mixing and matching the following qualities:

-- Physical appearance: Improve your muscle-to-fat ratio and your style.
+• Physical appearance: Improve your body composition and your style.

-- Confident behavior: Know what you stand for, and act decisively.
+• Confident behavior: Know what you stand for, and act accordingly.

-- Vitality: Display “life force;” having energy is a sign of strength.
+• Vitality: Display energetic behavior; it is a sign of strength.

 Stage II

-In men, women are suddenly paying a lot more attention to actual economic standing and social status — which makes perfect sense.
-Since it is you who will bear the child and most likely do most of the raising, you are to a degree chaining yourself to a man.
+Women are now paying a lot more attention to a man’s economic standing — and for good reason.
+Since she will bear the child and most likely do most of the raising, there is a degree of financial dependency.

-Therefore, it is a very good idea to make sure he has actual success, not just the potential for success.
-Even if you plan to continue your own career and be self-sufficient (highly advisable), having a resourceful partner will make a lot of things easier.
+Therefore, it is a good idea to make sure he is successful.
+Even if she plans to continue her career and be self-sufficient (which is highly advisable), having a resourceful partner will make her life a lot easier.

 Stage III

 Here, expectations change again.
-Interestingly, the qualities we are now looking for are starting to merge.
+The qualities we are now looking for in each other are starting to merge.

-Both genders are now upping their appreciation of social and emotional intelligence.
-The more our partner has these qualities, the easier it will be to enjoy our sunset years together.
+Both genders are now coming to appreciate social and emotional intelligence a lot more.
+The more our partner has these qualities, the more we will enjoy our sunset years together.

-The need for stability further increases.
-So does the need for reliability.
-As we grow old, we want someone to help us and stick around in case we fall sick or die.
+Also, our need for reliability increases.
+As we grow old, we want someone who sticks around in case we fall seriously sick.

-Rule 3: Your SMV Depends on Your Desired Outcome
+Rule 3: Your SMV Depends on Your Relationship Style

 Sexual Flings

-For women, this might be communicated through style, seeking and holding eye contact, and smiling at a man.
+If you are a woman, this might be communicated through style, holding eye contact, and invitingly smiling at a man.
 In online dating, it might be communicated through sexual innuendo.

-For men, sexual promiscuity can also be communicated through style, as well as displays of social dominance.
+For men, sexual competence can be communicated through style, attractive body language, as well as displays of social dominance.
+If you are the alpha male of your group, people will automatically assume you have options.

 But more than anything, men need to make a move.
-They need to break the ice and appear as if they have done this a thousand times before.
+They need to go over and talk to her.
+And it has to appear as if they have done this before.

-With men, kindness becomes a thing.
-A “good guy” might not be as sexually exciting, but he is less likely to stray and more likely to stick around.
-He will be there to raise the kids
+For men, it becomes about displays of kindness.
+A “good guy” might not be as sexually exciting, but he is also less likely to stray.
+He will stick around to raise the kids.

-Overall, committed relationships stress risk aversion.
+Overall, committed relationships focus on risk aversion.
 We want to increase our chances of passing on our genes.

 Resources for Further Reading